IkedaLab-Daniel/study-notes-vault/Cloud/AWS/CloudEssentials.md

 * **AWS Risk and Security Whitepaper:** Learn about AWS’s security and compliance framework.

 Overall, the **underlying infrastructure of the cloud is secure**, and AWS enables you to focus on maintaining compliance for your applications and data on top of it.

+## AWS Config and Audit Manager for Compliance

+AWS Config helps organizations assess, audit, and evaluate AWS resources to ensure compliance with internal standards and regulations.
+It continuously monitors and records resource configurations, compares them against defined compliance rules, and provides alerts for noncompliance.
+Automated remediation can also be set up to correct issues.

+Compliance is ongoing, not a one-time task, and Config allows generating compliance reports over time.

+For industries requiring strict compliance, AWS Audit Manager automates evidence collection to prove adherence to regulations.
+It evaluates whether organizational controls are functioning effectively and simplifies audit preparation through pre-built frameworks aligned with various compliance standards.